MechanicalRock/mechanicalrock.github.io/_posts/2019-12-25-technical-debt.md

 ---
-layout: post
+layout: postv2
 title: "Technical Debt: The First 50 years"
 date: 2020-07-01
 tags: debt devops dora
 author: Matt Tyler
 image:
 ---

 Technical debt is a term used by engineers to describe the general friction they encounter in working with software.
 It stands as a signpost for all the bad design decisions or compromises that have been made in order to accomplish what they need to achieve.
 Technical Debt itself can't be measured but most engineers will agree that it has an impact on the ability to both deliver and operate software; the four-key metrics presented in the DORA report can act as a suitable alternative.
 It is easier to argue for investment in specific areas if they can be shown to have an impact on a measure that the business understands to be linked to performance and therefore the profitability of the business.